varsha33/LCL_loss/README.md

 Labels for each subset.
 Use them in `config.py -> label_list` to trian only on a subset of classes.

-_Hint_: the folloing code snippets are copy-paste ready.
+_Hint_: the following code snippets are copy-paste ready.

 ### EmpatheticDialogues